-Orders: Orders can be used to direct someone’s actions or behaviour.
-Orders are often used when someone needs immediate action for an emergency, such as if there is a fire starting or an intruder on campus.
+Orders: Orders can be used to direct someone’s actions or behavior.
+Orders are often used when someone needs immediate action for an emergency, such as if a fire is starting or an intruder is on campus.
 Queries: Queries can be used to ask for information from someone else or get them to think about something from another perspective Queries

 Position vs Quality

 The position is a measure of how high up the hierarchy an employee is.
 Quality is a measure of how good an employee is at their job.